Our International Board of Trustees

 Lyn continues to travel from her home in the UK to China several times a year to continue overseeing care in the Butterfly Home.
 She is a frequent speaker at international events on the developments of nursing and change management.
 She is currently focusing on policy change and education; by highlighting the success of the Butterfly Children’s Hospice set-up as a fully scalable community model to children’s palliative care throughout China.

-Stephanie Withrow – Trustee (USA)
+Stephanie Withrow – Deputy Chair of Trustees (USA)

 She is the mother of three children adopted from China, is married to Doug, and works as a counsellor in her own practice.

 Stephanie currently chairs the Income Generation and Fundraising Subcommittee for Butterfly.
+She is also the Director of BCH US, registered as a not-for-profit in the United States of America.

 Charles Sommer – Trustee (UK)